ArduPilot/ardupilot_wiki/dev/source/docs/gsoc-ideas-list.rst

 - JavaScript DataFlash log parser and a system for graphing user logs with similar capabilities to MAVExplorer, but hosted in users browsers
 - improve UAVCAN integration with ArduPilot
 - work on 3D aerobatic support for fixed wing aircraft
-- Cloud ground station for persistent control of a fleet of drones.
-Here is a Search and Rescue use case example: http://www.surtsey.org/projects/cloud-control-station/

 More Details
 ============